 Transition period for the migration to NCTS5

 The transition period is the period of time during which countries may switch to operating NCTS5.
-To allow compatibility between NCTS4 and NCTS5 until the end of the transition period in December 2024, some temporary rules (like the NCTS message translation service ieCA) will remain in place and some NCTS5 features will not be compulsory yet.
+To allow compatibility between NCTS4 and NCTS5 until the end of the transition period, some temporary rules (like the NCTS message translation service ieCA) will remain in place and some NCTS5 features will not be compulsory yet.
 This means in practice:

 - Pre-lodged declarations are not supported